projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   ``ZEPHYR`` or ``VXWORKS``.

 ``rtos_type``:
-  Specify the User VM Realtime capability: Soft RT, Hard RT, or none of them.
+  Specify the User VM Real-time capability: Soft RT, Hard RT, or none of them.

 ``mem_size``:
   Specify the User VM memory size in Mbyte.